sem CLI Reference#

 The jobs

-are running in completely different Virtual Machines.
+run in completely different Virtual Machines.

 Notifications#

-A notification can contain multiple rules that are being evaluated each time a pipeline ends, either successfully or unsuccessfully.
+A notification can contain multiple rules that are evaluated each time a pipeline ends, either successfully or unsuccessfully.

 Projects#